OptimFinance/odao-proposals/0005-ODAOCouncil/0005-ODAOCouncil.md

 The Council in this form will be governed by a Policies and Procedures Document, as can be seen here in this folder.

+We propose an initial compensation of 75 USD, paid in OPTIM, per Council seat per month for the first 3 months.
+The price of OPTIM will be the simple average of the daily OPTIM price.
+We will propose a new budget after the initial 3 month period.

 --Marco